Legends of Tech

 And when you're at HP, you get thrusted into this role.

-Now, again, it's one of those things.
-Did you base your decision on gut instinct or was it based on something that you had planned to do?
+Now, again, it's one of those things, did you base your decision on gut instinct?

+Or was it based on something that you had planned to do?
 No, I hadn't planned on doing it.

 It wasn't something that I thought I was going to do.
-It was certainly something I felt passionate about, but it was very opportunistic.
+It was certainly something I felt passionate about.

+But it was very opportunistic.
 And once I saw the opportunity, I realised that this could open up a complete different path for me as far as my IT, as far as my career to get IT, as far as my career.

 And I saw this as an opportunity to really broaden my skill set.
 Yeah, it was very much opportunistic.

-They're presented with an opportunity and they don't feel either confident or comfortable to make the leap and actually do something that they've got no sort of idea on what it is.
+Right.
+And what advice would you give to people that are in similar situations, they're presented with an opportunity, and they don't feel either confident or comfortable to make the leap and actually do something that they've got no sort of idea on what it is.

-I mean, you just mentioned you didn't know about supply chain, you didn't know about product management, you didn't know about marketing.
+I mean, you just mentioned you didn't know about supply chain, you didn't know about product management, didn't know about marketing.

 Yeah, I think it's important that I think everyone should really follow where their passions are.